 The patrol vessel will be powered by a combined diesel and gas (CODAG) propulsion system consisting of three Rolls-Royce MTU 16V 2000 M91 series diesel engines, rated at 2,001bhp, and two 120kW generators.

 Coupled with Rolls-Royce Kamewa S4 water jet propellers, the engines will deliver improved performance at lower speeds.

-The UNPAV vessels will have a cruising speed of 32kt and a range of 1,500nm at 16kt, and can endure for up to 10 days.
+The UNPAV vessels will have a cruising speed of 32k, range of 1,500nm at 16k and endurance of up to 10 days.